Streus/encounter/rules.md

 **Hero Attack** cards resolve when they are played, after the effects of any Boss Defend cards are taken into account.

-**All Boss** cards resolve at the end of the turn of the player they affect.
+**All Non-Status Boss** cards resolve at the end of the turn of the player they affect.
 If a Boss card is moved to you when it is not your turn, it is not resolved until the end of your next turn.

 **Status** cards define the conditions in which they apply effects.
 They may apply these effects as soon as they are played.